The acupuncture point "GV 16" , 風府, is represented by "Feng Fu" in pinyin and "Wind Mansion" in english and may be found:

 Gv 16 has the following theoretical associations which serve as important guideposts in designing an effective treatment protocol:

-Explore gv 16 functional groupings theory - Four Seas, Sky Window and/or Ghost Point.
+Explore gv 16 functional groupings theory - Four Seas, Sky Window and/or Ghost Point, or read all point categories and related theory.